On This Page

 The money is deposited directly into the farmer's bank account before each cropping season.

-The key difference from PM-KISAN: Rythu Bandhu is per-acre based (more land = more money) while PM-KISAN gives a flat Rs 6,000/year per family regardless of land size.
+The key difference from PM-KISAN: Rythu Bharosa (and the earlier Rythu Bandhu before it) is per-acre based (more land = more money) while PM-KISAN gives a flat Rs 6,000/year per family regardless of land size.
 A farmer with 5 acres gets Rs 50,000/year under Rythu Bandhu but only Rs 6,000 under PM-KISAN.

-This makes Rythu Bandhu significantly more generous for medium and large farmers.
+This makes Rythu Bharosa significantly more generous for medium and large farmers.

-Another crucial difference: Rythu Bandhu has NO income ceiling and NO land ceiling.
+Another crucial difference: Rythu Bharosa has NO income ceiling and NO land ceiling (this rule continued from Rythu Bandhu).
 Even a farmer with 100 acres receives Rs 10,000 per acre.

 PM-KISAN excludes institutional landholders, income tax payers, and government employees.
 This universal approach makes Rythu Bandhu administratively simpler but has drawn criticism for benefiting wealthy landlords alongside small farmers.